siy/pragmatica-lite/README.md

     }
 ```
 ### PostgreSQL asynchronous CRUD Repository example
-(actually, there is no update, but it's easy to guess how it will look like)
+(actually, there is no Update implementation)

 ```java
 public interface ShortenedUrlRepository {